 Exclusion of biogenic CO₂: In line with PACM rules and IPCC guidelines, CO₂ from the combustion of savanna biomass (both living and dead organic matter) has been excluded from accounting.

 Justification: This CO₂ is considered biogenic and is assumed to be recaptured through regrowth during subsequent wet seasons, meaning there is no long-term net addition to the atmosphere.
+This methodology applies only to fire-adapted woody savanna ecosystems that: (i) are not undergoing deforestation or land-use conversion; (ii) maintain recurring fire regimes; and (iii) exhibit long-term biomass equilibrium under historical fire-return intervals.
+Both baseline and project scenarios occur within the same vegetation system and differ primarily in fire seasonality (EDS vs LDS), rather than net biomass removal.
+Long-term carbon balance is safeguarded through: exclusion of areas experiencing land-use change; Historical Reference Period (HRP) representativeness requirements (≥2×FRI); vegetation fuel type monitoring at each crediting period.

+Under these conditions, CO₂ emitted during combustion is assumed to be reabsorbed during subsequent wet-season regrowth.
+Accordingly, only non-CO₂ gases (CH₄ and N₂O) are quantified.

 Future refinement: Sequestration and regrowth dynamics of woody savannas are conservatively excluded in this version.
 However, future iterations of the methodology may consider sequestration of biomass and dead woody debris pools, where robust data and models support credible quantification.